mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-object-1-5-0.md

 - "DID Object" Identifier Syntax and Construction
 - "DID Object" DID Document CRUD Abstract Interface

-This specification also provides Implementation Guidance to assist Implementors in creating safe and secure apps, agents, services and platforms that are compliant with the "DID Object" DID Method specification.
+This specification also provides Platform Implementation Guidance to assist Implementors in creating safe and secure apps, agents, services and platforms that are compliant with the "DID Object" DID Method specification.

 ### Out-of-Scope